LSSTDESC/td_env/README.md

 ## Running cosmosis + firecrown
 Cosmosis is available in the td_env integration and dev builds.
 Users are encouraged to try this out.

-The default `setup_td_dev.sh` will prepare the environment by settting $CSL_DIR, $FIRECROWN_DIR, $FIRECROWN_SITE_PACKAGES variables which points to the current dev build directory.
+The default `setup_td_dev.sh` will prepare the environment by settting $CSL_DIR, $FIRECROWN_DIR, $FIRECROWN_EXAMPLES_DIR, $FIRECROWN_SITE_PACKAGES variables which points to the current build directory.
 Currently the default setup does NOT entirely complete the cosmosis set up and does not run `source cosmosis-configure`.
 However, this can be enabled by doing:  `source setup_td_int.sh -c`.

 To run a test of cosmosis + firecrown after doing `source setup_td_int.sh` please try: `cosmosis $FIRECROWN_DIR/examples/des_y1_3x2pt/des_y1_3x2pt.ini`